1Findawg/youtubecode.github.io/README.md

 Baconian Cipher - Demo and Code: https://youtu.be/SVMnzyJkR8U
   - The Baconian Cipher takes in 2 inputs to create a cipher text.
 Learn how this works.

+Letter Tally - Demo and Code: https://youtu.be/zH3wbnb9Y1M
+  - Trying to decipher some cipher text?
+This will show you how to get started trying to crack the code.